netzke/netzke-core/README.md

 With Netzke components being a Ruby class, and the client class being *incapsulated* in it, it is possible to use a Netzke component in your application by simply writing Ruby code.
 However, while creating a component, developers can fully use their Ext JS skills - Netzke puts no obstacles here.

-A typical Netzke component's code is structured like this:
+A typical Netzke component's code is structured like this (on example of MyComponent):

 ```
 your_web_app